sysdesign-code/dev-sec-ops-demo/README.md

 In this blog, we will be focusing on the tools and technology side of DevOps.
 At the core of the technical aspect of DevOps concept is Continous Integration and Continous Delivery (CI/CD).
 The idea behind CI/CD concept is to create an automated software delivery pipeline which continoiusly deploys the new software releases in an automated fashion.

-The flow begins with the developers commitng the code chnages to a source code repository, which automatically triggers the delivery pipeline (henceforth called CI/CD pipeline) by building and deploying the code changes into various enviornments starting from non-prod enviornments to production enviornment.
+The flow begins with the developers commitng the code changes to a source code repository, which automatically triggers the delivery pipeline (henceforth called CI/CD pipeline) by building and deploying the code changes into various enviornments starting from non-prod enviornments to production enviornment.

 Also, as we build the CI/CD pipelines for faster and reliable software delivery, the security aspect should not be ignored and must be incorporated into the pipeline right from the beginning.
-When we build our source code, we typically make use of various open source libraries and container images and its imperetive to have some security safe guards within the CI/CD piepline to ensure that the software we are building and deploying is free from any vulnerability.
-Additionally, its equally important to have control over what type of code/container image should be allowed to be deployed on your target runtime enviornment.
+When we build our source code, we typically make use of various open source libraries and container images and it's imperetive to have some security safe guards within the CI/CD piepline to ensure that the software we are building and deploying is free from any vulnerability.
+Additionally, it's equally important to have control over what type of code/container image should be allowed to be deployed on your target runtime enviornment.

 Security is everyone's responsibility.
 [Shifting left](https://cloud.google.com/architecture/devops/devops-tech-shifting-left-on-security) on security is a DevOps practice which allows you to address security concerns early in the software development lifecycle.
-Vulnerability scaning of the container images and putting security policies in place using binary Authorization to allow only known/trusted images to be dpeloyed on GKE are a couple of ways to implement this policy to make your pipelines more secure.
+Vulnerability scaning of the container images and putting security policies in place using Binary Authorization to allow only known/trusted images to be deployed on GKE are a couple of ways to implement this policy to make your CI/CD pipelines more secure.

 <b>What are we building?</b>